The Little Shaman is a spiritual coach & specialist in cluster B personality disorders, with a popular YouTube show and clients worldwide.

 A question on a lot of people's minds is, are narcissists mentally ill?
 The short answer would be yes, narcissists are mentally ill.
 Their mind is disordered.
 Their perception is affected and flawed.
 However, saying someone is ill carries connotations that don't really fit narcissism.
 For example, if something is the result of an illness, it would typically mean that something isn't the person's fault.
 If a person has diabetes and their sugar is low, you would not blame them for behaving aggressively.
 They can't help that.
 Once their sugar gets back on track, they are restored to normal cognitive function.

 Narcissism is different.
 Though their initial disorder is not something they chose or can help, their behavior because of this disorder is.
-Unlike a diabetic who has a physiological cause of their behavior, the cause of the narcissist's behavior is emotional.
+Unlike a diabetic who has a physiological cause for their behavior, the cause of the narcissist's behavior is emotional.
 More importantly, a narcissistic disorder does not preclude a narcissist from knowing what is right and wrong.
 They know perfectly well, and they know that their behavior is not OK.
 They simply justify their behavior to themselves and to others.
 This is why people who are diagnosed with narcissistic disorders still go to prison or get the death penalty: because they know the difference between right and wrong but simply choose not to conform their behavior to this standard.
 A person who truly cannot help themselves will act however they feel regardless of the situation.
 Narcissists by and large don't do that.
 They are often only out of control when it suits them.
 A narcissist can be raging, hysterical and violent one minute, beating up their spouse and children, but then cool as a cucumber and lying to the police the next.

 Serial killers are a perfect example of this.
 Many serial killers had an absolutely abysmal childhood.
-Many were abused, neglected, sexually molested... many murderers in general have had this experience.
+Many were abused, neglected, or sexually molested... many murderers, in general, have had this experience.
 Their families get on the stand and talk about how horrible this person's life was and how much of a victim they are but they still go to prison.
 Abusers of all kinds, same thing.
 All of these people are narcissistic in some form or another.
 And they still go to jail.
 Why?
 Because it's not an excuse.
 Just because you had a terrible childhood and you now don't care about the lives or feelings of other people doesn't mean it's OK to hurt them.
 The only excuse is when someone does not know the difference between right and wrong.
 And narcissists do.

 Now you contrast that with someone who has schizophrenia.
 This person believes that the clerk at 7-11 is broadcasting waves into their home that are causing his brain to rot, slowly killing him.
 He can feel his brain deteriorating.
 The schizophrenic repeatedly asks the clerk to leave him alone, resulting in multiple scenes where he assaults the clerk and attacks the police when they come, believing the police are working with the clerk.
 He moves farther away from the store when he gets out of jail the last time, believing this to be an acceptable answer, but it still doesn't stop.
 Finally, believing his brain is almost totally deteriorated and that the clerk has now stolen his pulmonary artery, he goes over to the store and kills him.
 This is not somebody that knows the difference between right and wrong.
 This is not someone who is justifying behavior they know is not OK.
 This is someone who thinks they are defending themselves against a person who is literally trying to kill them.
 This is, therefore, someone who cannot be held responsible for their behavior.